ryan-keenan/P0_prototype/README.md

 2) Opening the code in a Jupyter Notebook

 You will complete this project in a Jupyter notebook.
 Jupyter is an ipython notebook where you can run blocks of code and see results interactively.
 All the code for this project is contained in a Jupyter notebook.
-To start Jupyter in your browser, run the following command at the terminal prompt:
+To start Jupyter in your browser, run the following command at the terminal prompt (be sure you're in your Python 3 environment!):

 `> jupyter notebook`